ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 When you first reach out to an enterprise vendor you'll almost certainly enter what is called a sales qualification process.
 At this step, especially as a technical executive, your needs are not yet aligned with the vendor.
 You're probably looking for pricing, a contract, and the shortest path to getting started.
 The vendor is looking to make sure you're their target customer and are likely to sign up and not churn for at least a few years.

-Most SaaS sales companies will have frontline sales representatives take the initial phone call, and their primary objective is to learn about your company and see if you fit their profile. ey might not have much technical knowledge and often they won t be able to discuss pricing with you.
+Most SaaS sales companies will have frontline sales representatives take the initial phone call, and their primary objective is to learn about your company and see if you fit their profile.
+They might not have much technical knowledge and often they won t be able to discuss pricing with you.
 As a result, you're not likely to get much value from this first meeting.
 My advice is to either delegate these intro meetings or try and get the sales qualification questions from the rep via email and answer them sufficiently to skip the intro meeting altogether.

 ##### Negotiation